AndyBrunner/Domino-JAddin/docs/README.md

 ### Installation

 - The framework consists of the two Java class files JAddin.class and JAddinThread.class.
 To install the framework (and your application) you need to copy all necessary Java class files to the program directory on Windows or to the data directory on Linux.
-- Alternatively you can combine all class files in one JAR container and add this JAR file name to the Domino Notes.Ini parameter, e.g. `JavaUserClasses=C:\Lotus\Domino\traveler.jar;C:\Apps\<AddinName>.jar`
+- Alternatively you can combine all class files in one JAR container and add this JAR file name to the Domino Notes.Ini parameter, e.g. `JavaUserClasses=C:\Lotus\Domino\traveler.jar;C:\Apps\AddinName.jar`
 - If you update any Java class file on the Domino server, you first need to stop the RunJava Domino task to free the class cache used by RunJava.

 ### Starting the Application

 There are several ways to start the application:

-- Manually by entering the command in the Domino console, e.g. `Load RunJava JAddin <AddinName>`
+- Manually by entering the command in the Domino console, e.g. `Load RunJava JAddin AddinName`
-- Adding RunJava in the Domino server Notes.Ini, e.g. `ServerTasks=Replica,Router,Update,RunJava JAddin <AddinName>,AMgr`
+- Adding RunJava in the Domino server Notes.Ini, e.g. `ServerTasks=Replica,Router,Update,RunJava JAddin AddinName,AMgr`
 - Creating a program document in the Domino Directory:

 Program name: | "RunJava"
-Command line:  | "JAddin <AddinName>"
+Command line:  | "JAddin AddinName"
-Server to run on: | <Your Server Name>, e.g. "Server/ACME" Enabled/disabled: | At server startup only
+Server to run on: | Your Server Name, e.g. "Server/ACME" Enabled/disabled: | At server startup only

-The JAddin may be started with the special parameter «Debug!» to activate the debugging during startup, e.g. `Load RunJava JAddin <AddinName> Debug!`
+The JAddin may be started with the special parameter «Debug!» to activate the debugging during startup, e.g. `Load RunJava JAddin AddinName Debug!`

 ### Console Commands